Jeum1331/Log-Management-with-Splunk/Windows_Logs/Windows-Server-Logs.md

     </ol>

 <h2>3.
 Visualizations and Dashboards</h2>
-    <p>Design the following visualizations, and add them to a dashboard called “Windows Server Monitoring” (be creative with your visualizations, and make sure to grab screenshots of each):</p>
+    <p>Design the following visualizations, and add them to a dashboard called “Windows Server Monitoring”:</p>
     <ol>
         <li><strong>A line chart that displays the different “signature” field values over time:</strong>
             <ul>